Ladder construction28 May 2018

 Prior, I kept my mental and physical health in check through self-paced meditation and workouts—building my own ladders.
 Hitting rock bottom that winter forced me to admit I couldn’t do it all myself.
 Instead of flying solo, I decided to delegate ladder construction externally through therapy and hiring a coach.
 The two provided shorter feedback loops, gradually elevating my baselines.
 All I had to do was show up and put in the physical and emotional labor.
 Over the following six months, I weathered the collectively familiar, yet internal wars that are mental health struggles.
 If I hadn’t admitted I needed help and let others build ladders, that rut may have lasted longer.

 It’s easier to trust externally constructed ladders.
 The hardest part of building while climbing is critiquing your own strategy, because you’re doing three things simultaneously: building the ladder, working up it, and revising the entire process.
 But, this doesn’t mean we should shy away from internal construction—instead, forming an intuition of the ladder spectrum in different areas of our lives is key.

-I’m shaping my intuition when it comes to this essay collection.
+I’m shaping my intuition when it comes to this site.
 While I’ve kept pace with writing, I feel like I’m on a treadmill—churning out post after post, locally improving (hopefully) with each one, without a larger “mile marker” in sight.
 It might be time to let someone (or something) else build a ladder here—until then, I’ll keep climbing.